Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: The Noisy Algorithm Model

 illustrated in Figure~\ref{fig:had}.
 The key feature of these decompositions is that they involve gate operations (here, for example, \gate{CNOT} or Hadamard gates) which \textit{cannot} be written as the exponentiation of some small term.
 We will therefore refer to such a sequence of gates as a \textit{large gate decomposition block}~(LGDB).

 Since LGDBs contain terms which do not correspond to the exponentiation of some small parameter, simply summing together the exponential terms to first order in the BCH expansion is no longer a valid approximation.
-If we wish to analyze the effects of noise in circuits containing LGDBs using the techniques of the previous section, we must transform our circuit to one in which only small-angle Hamiltonian terms or noise terms exist.
-Such a transformation can be accomplished by identifying any noise terms occurring within a LGDB, and then shifting them to the outside of the block (while accounting for the effects of commuting these noise terms past any coherent gates within the block).
-Since the original LGDB, by definition, can be recombined back into a small angle term $U_{X} \left (\tau \right )$, we can then proceed with the original analysis.
+If we wish to analyze the effects of noise in circuits containing LGDBs using the techniques of the previous section, we must map our circuit to an equivalent one in which only small-angle Hamiltonian terms or noise terms exist.
+By equivalent circuit, we mean any circuit which results (within the Trotter approximation) in precisely the same evolution of the qubit register as the circuit which is actually being implemented on the quantum device, whether or not such a circuit could actually be implemented in practice.
+In the case at hand, such an equivalent circuit can be found by identifying any noise terms occurring within a LGDB, and then shifting them to the outside of the block, while accounting for the effects of commuting these noise terms past any coherent gates within the block (we emphasize that since noise is something which an experimenter generally has very little control over, this process of shifting noise terms is simply a mathematical trick for the purposes of analyzing the circuit, and does not correspond to any actual change to the original circuit).
+Since the original LGDB, by definition, can be recombined back into a small angle term $U_{X} \left (\tau \right )$, we can then proceed with the original analysis using this equivalent circuit.
 The goal, then, is to determine how the noise terms appearing within one of these LGDBs are modified by the process of commuting them to the outside of the block.

 In concrete terms, we would like to solve the equation

 where $\mathcal{L}_{G}$ describes the action of a noise-free gate, $\mathcal{L}_{N}$ describes the original noise term, and $\mathcal{L}_{P}$ describes the modified noise term we wish to find.
 This corresponds to moving a noise term in the circuit diagram from the left to the right of a gate, and is represented schematically in Figure~\ref{fig:noiseHop}.
 In \cite{nap} we derive a transformation which allows us to find the underlying rate matrix $\Gamma^{P}$ of $\mathcal{L}_{P}$ in terms of the rate matrix $\Gamma^{N}$ of $\mathcal{L}_{N}$.
 This transformation is given according to